-Ali Child is a writer, director and performer.
+Alison Child is a writer, director and performer.
 She was a Choral Exhibitioner at Trinity College, Cambridge, appeared at the Arts Theatre with the Marlowe Society and Cambridge University Opera Society and toured for two years with the Footlights Revue.
-She graduated with a degree in History and a P.G.C.E. in English and Drama.
+She graduated with a degree in History and a P.G.C.E. in English and Drama to which she has recently add a Masters in Research from the University of Brighton..
 She has worked as a Teacher Trainer, Business Development Manager and Voice Artist.
-Her work has been performed at Salisbury Arts Centre, Salisbury Playhouse Chesil Theatre Winchester and the Marlborough, Dukebox and Rialto Theatres in Brighton.
+Her work has been performed at Salisbury Arts Centre, Salisbury Playhouse, Chesil Theatre Winchester and the Marlborough, Dukebox and Rialto Theatres in Brighton.
 In 2014 she was selected for a Playwriting programme at the Royal Court Theatre.
 Since then she has co-devised 'All The Nice Girls' & 'Deep in The Heart of Me' and written 'Fall of Duty'.
-In 2018 she was awarded a Masters in Research by the University of Brighton.
 In 2019 Alison's book 'Tell Me I'm Forgiven: The Story of Forgotten Stars Gwen Farrar and Norah Blaney' was published by Tollington Press.

 Rosie has volunteered as a Diversity Role Model and for the award-winning 'Speak Out' oral history project at the London Metropolitan Archive.

 Rosie has an M.B.A. degree from Lancaster University.